alexpeterhall/quotes/quotes.md

 "When you raise your kids, you're the bow, they're the arrow, and you just try to aim them in the best direction that you can, and hopefully your aim isn't too off." - Jamie Foxx
 "Every father should remember one day his son will follow his example, not his advice." - Charles Kettering "Children have never been very good at listening to their elders, but they have never failed to imitate them." - James Baldwin
+"Few things can help an individual more than to place responsibility on him, and to let him know that you trust him." - Booker T. Washington, reformer, educator, and author (5 Apr 1856-1915)

 **Boomerang Effect:** Trying to persuade someone to do one thing can make them more likely to do the opposite, because the act of persuasion can feel like someone stealing your freedom and doing the opposite makes you feel like you're taking your freedom back.